VermaPriya1985/PetWeatherApp/README.md

-# PetWeatherApp
+<b> PetWeatherApp </b>

 This application Call GET, POST methods from Shelter API.
-WeatherApp  File call GET method to fetch and displays all pets from ShelterAPI.
+<br/> WeatherApp  Page call GET method to fetch and displays all pets from ShelterAPI.
-PetWeatherDetail File call GET method based on Pet ID from ShelterAPI and shows particular pet details.
-Also calls AccuWeatherAPI to get weather information based on pet's location to ensure whether pet needs an umbrella or not.
+<br/> PetWeatherDetail Page call GET method based on Pet ID from ShelterAPI and shows particular pet details.
+It further calls AccuWeatherAPI to get weather
+information based on pet's location to ensure whether pet needs an umbrella or not.
-AddPet File call POST method from ShelterAPI to add new pet.
+<br/> AddPet Page call POST method from ShelterAPI to add new pet.